TJ Friedl Preview, Player Props: Reds vs. Blue Jays

 TJ Friedl At The Plate

-- He ranks 35th in batting average, 49th in on base percentage, and 75th in slugging among the qualifying hitters in MLB action.
+- Among qualified hitters in MLB, he ranks 34th in batting average, 51st in on-base percentage, and 69th in slugging.

-- In 29 games this season (29.3%), Friedl has picked up an RBI, and in 10 of those games (10.1%) he had more than one.
-He has also driven in three or more of his team's runs in five contests.
+- Friedl has had at least one RBI in 30.0% of his games this year (30 of 100), with two or more RBI 10 times (10.0%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.